HANAMANTAPPA/My-money-tracker/README.md

 # Backend
   - change directry to Backend
   - install all required packages
-  - onfigure .env file with ur database connection
+  - configure .env file with ur database connection
   - then run the command < npm start > it will run node js on port 5000
 # Frontend
   - change directry to Frontend